You typically perform the following tasks when configuring Provisioning Servers in your farm.

 You may be able to resolve this issue by associating the stream service with a specific account which has the required permissions to access the database.
 For example, if the services are configured with a specifc account (e.g.,

-anuj.com\administrator), the status appears as started, and you can restart or stop the services from the PVS console:
+anuj.com\administrator), the status appears as started, and you can restart or stop the services from the Provisioning Console:

 In this article